baerengraben/ioBroker.swiss-weather-api/README.md

 This is a scheduled Adapter.
 It is scheduled every 30 minutes and reads the forecast API of SRG-SSR.
 You could change this intervall in instance-view (Schedule).
 A lower intervall is not recomented, since the minimal forecast is 1 hour.
 **So please keep in mind that, after installation, it will take 30 minutes until the forecast data is delivered the frist time and the data-objects in data view are created.**

+On first installation you might want to check if everything works fine and don't want to wait for 30min.
+In this case you can change the scheduler to 1min. => If everything is working properly, **please change it back to 30min**.

 ## Changelog

 ### 0.1.5